-Legend:

-1. Value obtained from Europe ECHA Registered Substances - Acute toxicity 2.
+Oral (rat) LD50: >3000 mg/kg ^[2] Legend: 1.
+Value obtained from Europe ECHA Registered Substances - Acute toxicity 2.
 Value obtained from manufacturer's SDS.
-Unless otherwise specified data extracted from RTECS - Register of Toxic Effect of chemical Substances

-Chemwatch: 8044-22 Version No: 6.1.1.1

-Page 7 of 9

-Issue Date: 01/11/2019 Print Date: 26/10/2020

-BITUMEN (PETROLEUM)

-Asthma-like symptoms may continue for months or even years after exposure to the material ends.
+Unless otherwise specified data extracted from RTECS - Register of Toxic Effect of chemical Substances BITUMEN (PETROLEUM) Asthma-like symptoms may continue for months or even years after exposure to the material ends.
 This may be due to a non-allergic condition known as reactive airways dysfunction syndrome (RADS) which can occur after exposure to high levels of highly irritating compound.
 Main criteria for diagnosing RADS include the absence of previous airways disease in a non-atopic individual, with sudden onset of persistent asthma-like symptoms within minutes to hours of a documented exposure to the irritant.
 Other criteria for diagnosis of RADS include a reversible airflow pattern on lung function tests, moderate to severe bronchial hyperreactivity on methacholine challenge testing, and the lack of minimal lymphocytic inflammation, without eosinophilia.
 No significant acute toxicological data identified in literature search.

-WARNING: This substance has been classified by the IARC as Group 2B: Possibly Carcinogenic to Humans.

-polyethylene pyrolyzate

-For poly-alpha-olefins (PAOs):

-POLYETHYLENE

-PAOs are highly branched, isoparaffinic chemicals produced by oligomerisation of 1-octene, 1-decene and/or 1-dodecene.
-The crude polyalphaolefin mixture is then distilled into appropriate product fractions to meet specific viscosity specifications and hydrogenated In existing data, there appears to be no data to show that these structural analogs cause health effects.
-In addition, there is evidence in the literature that alkanes with 30 or more carbon atoms are unlikely to be absorbed when given by mouth.

-Inclusion of polyethylene in the diet of rats at 8 g/kg/day did not result in treatment-related effects.
-Polyethylene implanted into rats and mice has reportedly caused local tumorigenic activity at doses of 33 to 2120 mg/kg, but the relevance to human exposure is not certain.
+POLYETHYLENE polyethylene pyrolyzate For poly-alpha-olefins (PAOs): PAOs are highly branched, isoparaffinic chemicals p polyalphaolefin mixture is then distilled into appropria In existing data, there appears to be no data to show literature that alkanes with 30 or more carbon atoms Inclusion of polyethylene in the diet of rats at 8 g/kg/ reportedly caused local tumorigenic activity at doses The substance is classified by IARC as Group 3: NOT classifiable as to its carcinogenicity to humans.
+Evidence of carcinogenicity may be inadequate or literate ate product fractions to meet specific v that these structural analogs cause are unlikely to be absorbed when giv day did not result in treatment-related of 33 to 2120 mg/kg, but the relevan viscosity specifications and hydrogenated. health effects.
+In addition, there is evidence in the ren by mouth.
+I effects.
+Polyethylene implanted into rats and mice has Acute Toxicity × Carcinogenicity ✓ Skin Irritation/Corrosion × Reproductivity × Serious Eye Damage/Irritation × STOT - Single Exposure × Respiratory or Skin sensitisation × STOT - Repeated Exposure × Mutagenicity × Aspiration Hazard × r not available or does not fill the criteria for classification able to make classification

-The substance is classified by IARC as Group 3:

-NOT classifiable as to its carcinogenicity to humans.
-Evidence of carcinogenicity may be inadequate or limited in animal testing.

-Acute Toxicity × Carcinogenicity ✓

-Skin Irritation/Corrosion × Reproductivity ×

-Serious Eye Damage/Irritation × STOT - Single Exposure ×

-Respiratory or Skin sensitisation × STOT - Repeated Exposure ×

-Mutagenicity × Aspiration Hazard ×

-Legend:

-💢 - Data either not available or does not fill the criteria for classification

-Data available to make classification